becem-gharbi/esp-ota-cicd/README.md

 - Upon a new software release, depending on the CI/CD tool used, a workflow is triggered.

-- The code is compiled to generate the executable file `firmware.bin`.
+- The code is compiled to generate the executable binary.

 - The executable is uploaded to an S3 compatible bucket.